Military Hearing Loss Claims

 What is the Armed Forces Compensation Scheme (AFCS)?

-The AFCS is in place to allow armed forces personnel access to compensation due to injuries suffered.
-For any injuries or illness that you have suffered during your service, you may be eligible to claim a lump sum payment or a monthly Guaranteed Income Payment (GIF) - both tax-free.
+The AFCS is in place to allow armed forces personnel access to compensation due to injuries predominantly caused by service.
+For these injuries or illnesses, you may be eligible to claim a lump sum payment or a monthly Guaranteed Income Payment (GIF) - both tax-free.
 If you have suffered from hearing damage due to your time in the military, we will help you to claim compensation and benefit from the scheme.

 Why Choose JMW?

-At JMW, all of our military injury claims are no win, no fee.
-This means when you make a claim with us, you will not have to worry about paying us anything unless we are successful.
+At JMW, all of our military injury claims are handled on a no win, no fee basis.
+This means that when you make a claim with us, you will not have to worry about paying us anything unless we are successful.
 Even then, compensation is typically calculated with your legal costs in mind, so you will not need to worry about covering this expense.
 We will work to make sure the support you need will be covered by your compensation award.

 FAQs About Military Hearing Loss Claims